Optimal Opus

 Preview Image

-Essay: Playing magic tricks with randomness
+Playing magic tricks with randomness

 What do Video games, statistics and data bases all have in common?
 They all need to use random number generators.
 But how does a deterministic machine generate randomness?
 Obviously the answer is it doesn't, but we've gotten pretty damn good at faking it.
 Let's learn how.